Akasha-Shafiq/Evaluating-Differential-Privacy-Frameworks-/README.md

  *  Which noise mechanism to choose (Laplace or Gaussian)
  *  The behaviour of noise mechanism when used in a real-world setting
  *  The effect of privacy budget and accuracy using a different mechanism
- *  Set of matrices to implement a differential private framework (Threshold bounds, epsilon sensitivity index, Type errors, Relative Error, Absolute Differnce and Accuracy )
+ *  Set of matrices to implement a differential private framework (Threshold bounds, epsilon sensitivity index, Type errors, Relative Error, Absolute Difference and Accuracy )
  *  How to select an epsilon for a particular use case with balancing privacy vs utility trade-off

 # Implementation